WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/xdi-link-contracts.md

 XDI policies may also bind the authorizing authority.
 For example, a link contract may require that the authorizing authority sign and encrypt XDI messages containing data updates that are pushed to a requesting authority.

 XDI policies are specified in the `$do$if` branch of a link contract.
-Policies may be combined into a boolean logic tree of arbitrary complexity using and/or/not statements.
+Policies may be combined into a boolean logic tree of arbitrary complexity using `$and`, `$or`, and `$not` statements.
 In the following example, Alice’s graph has added a link contract that gives Bob `$get` access to her home email address provided Bob’s XDI request satisfies two policy conditions:

 1. Alice’s graph asserts that Bob is a friend of Alice.
 2. Bob’s XDI message has a valid signature.